How do I get a private X-ray scan in Central London?

-Central location: We are in the heart of London’s world-renowned Harley Street medical district on Wimpole Street, just a few minutes’ walk from Oxford Circus or Bond Street tube station.
+Central location: We are in the heart of London’s world-renowned Harley Street medical district on Wimpole Street, just a few minutes’ walk from Oxford Circus or Bond Street Tube stations.

 Consultant-led approach: All our exams are reported by our expert Consultant Radiologists.
 Each has their own interests and specialities, allowing us to provide such a wide range of services.

-Rapid online results: Patients and their referrers can see the scan images immediately after the patient finishes their scan on our secure online community, Connect.
-All patients also leave their appointment with a CD of their images.
+Rapid online results: Patients and their referrers can see the scan images immediately on our secure online community, Connect.
 For standard X-rays, our Consultant Radiologists aim to upload reports to the referring clinician’s account within one working day.
 Call us on 020 7042 1888 to get set up with an account in a few easy steps.
 Alternatively, login details are emailed to you automatically when we receive your first referral.

 A quality service: The quality of our service is recognised by all major insurers including BUPA, AXA PPP and WPA.
 We are also registered and regulated by the Care Quality Commission (CQC).